 We met under the clock at Stockmann department store in the Helsinki city centre.
 The spot is a common meeting place for locals.
-A friendly smile followed by a familiar Aussie twang and we made some brief introductions with Heather, our guide for our food tour Helsinki style.
+A friendly smile followed by a familiar Aussie twang and we made some brief introductions with Heather, our guide for our Helsinki food tour.
 Heather is originally from Tasmania, Australia but has called Helsinki home for more than 14 years.
+It soon became clear she knows Helsinki’s history and the culinary scene as well, if not better than any Helsinki-born local.

 It’s there Heather showed us the basics of the typical Finnish weekly shop.
 From heavy rye bread to Karelian pasties (a traditional Finnish dish made with a rye base and filled with rice or other fillings), Muikkukukko (bread filled with small smoked whitefish) to the prepackaged horse and reindeer meat (we’re told both are only eaten on occasion).